hoomberto/whats-for-dinner/README.md

 - Create "Add recipe" button that lets users add their own recipes
 - Refactoring lots of code
 - Create functionality to delete a saved recipe by double clicking it
+- Further inspect bug where github deploys a previous version of the project, causing a user's favDishes.mains property to show up as "favDishes.main".
+This in turn screws up how it's called and stops the saved recipes functionality from working correctly.

 ## Languages